bouwe77/temba/readme.md

 }
 ```

+Resource identifiers are auto generated when creating resources and you have no influence on that.
+When you send the ID in a JSON request body it is ignored.
+IDs can only be sent via the URI.

 If you request a resource (URI) that does not exist, a `404 Not Found` response is returned.

 Soksawat only supports JSON.
 If you send a request with invalid formatted JSON, a `400 Bad Request` response is returned.